mahmoud/boltons/boltons/txurl_notes.md

   split)
 * with_port to force port to be in the output, even if it's the default
 * larger default port map
+* the new URL carries with it a more usable API, with the possible limitation that you can't create a URL without knowing its underlying encoding.
+While URLs may technically be able to store binary data, I did not find any instances of this in the wild.
+Binary data in URLs is usually represented with base64-encoded data.
+* TODO: what's up with uses_netloc (e.g., urn is not urn://a:b:c, but
+  rather urn:a:b:c)